This is another remix of Kirbs' Flexi Rex, based on airfish's remix. That model in turn was most likely inspired by the Flexy Rex by zheng3.

 - ‘Attribution’ means you must always provide a visible reference to the origin of the model both on the webpage where you sell the model, and inside the packaging of the actual physical product.
 A link to this page or even just “Thingiverse thing:2738211” suffices.
-Actually I would prefer if in the first place you refer to the original model from Kirbs (thing:1759297) with only a smaller note mentioning my improved model.
+You should also, and perhaps in the first place, refer to the original model from Kirbs (thing:1759297).
+A ready-to-print attribution card is included with the downloadable files for this model in PDF format.
 I don't care how the attribution message is formatted as long as there is no possibility that anyone could believe you are the author of the model because you are selling it.
-The downloadable files include attribution cards for both this and the original model.
 This is a very easy requirement that doesn't incur any extra cost except a minute of your time.
 You do not need to share any profits¹.
 If you skip this tiny simple effort and catch enough attention, it might end up costing much more than you gained from it.

 - ‘Share Alike’ means that if you make modifications to the 3D model and sell or give away prints based on that modified model, you must publish this modified 3D model.
 Easiest is to click the ‘Remix it’ button at the top of this page to publish your modified model on Thingiverse.
+Make sure to set the license to Share Alike (or something more restrictive, but not less).
 Again, this costs you nothing except a few minutes of your time.